sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-Network CIRDs for the private subnets, where the nodes, the pods, and the private load balancers will be created
+The network CIDRs for the private subnets, where the nodes, the pods, and the private load balancers will be created

 ### Constraints